Waves in space-dependent and time-dependent materials: a systematic comparison: Matrix-vector wave equation

-For a time-dependent material with piecewise continuous parameters, these equations are supplemented with boundary conditions at all points where $\alpha(t)$ and $\beta(t)$ are discontinuous.
-The boundary condition is that ${\bf q}_t(x,t)$ is continuous at those points.
+For a time-dependent material with piecewise continuous parameters, this equation is supplemented with boundary conditions at all time instants where $\alpha(t)$ and $\beta(t)$ are discontinuous.
+The boundary condition is that ${\bf q}_t(x,t)$ is continuous at those time instants.

 Applying the mapping of equation (\ref{eqmap2}) to equations (\ref{eq17}) and (\ref{eq18}), we obtain the following matrix-vector wave equation in the $k,t$-domain

 with

 Matrix $\check{\bf A}_t$ obeys the same symmetries as $\hat{\bf A}_x$, as formulated by equations (\ref{eq19a})--(\ref{eq19c}).